-This week during what the Church calls the Octave of Easter we will hear stories of the Risen Jesus walking and talking and eating and being touched by his friends (see infographic above).
+This week during what the Church calls the Octave of Easter we will hear stories of the Risen Jesus walking and talking and eating and being touched by his friends.
 We will meet people stumbling in doubt and confusion and grasping at vague hope.
 We will watch the Risen One set their hearts to burning with what is glorious and piercing and true.
 Easter is not over.
 It is still unfolding.
-Like the crocuses bravely pushing their way up from my snow-covered garden, the Resurrection has broken the cancelling grip of what is cold and cruel and final.
+Like the crocuses bravely pushing their way up from my snow-covered garden, the Resurrection has broken the canceling grip of what is cold and cruel and final.
 This week the Resurrection will unfurl itself.

-Go to daily Mass to hear the Risen Christ proclaimed (you can use the “Easter Octave” infographic as your guide).
-Hear how day-by-day the Resurrection blossoms and reveals itself, and receive a share of the resplendent hope that is yours… for you.
+Go to daily Mass to hear the Risen Christ proclaimed.
+Hear how day-by-day the Resurrection blossoms and reveals itself and receive a share of the resplendent hope that is yours … for you.
 Really and truly for you.
 The empty tomb is not the end of the story.
 It is the beginning of a new and glorious and forever unfurling story.
 It is your story.
 It is a story of hope.
 It is hopeful indeed.